Termites in florida

 Where are you likely to find drywood termites?

 Drywood termites live in the wood that they are infesting.
-They can be found in wooden playground sets, in woodpiles, in wooden furniture and in the wooden framework of buildings.
+They can be found in wooden playground sets, woodpiles, wooden furniture in the wooden framework of buildings, and even on boats.

 Are drywood termites dangerous or destructive?

 Drywood termites are slow eaters compared to other termites, but when they get done there is almost nothing left.
 These termites build extensive cities within the wood that they are inhabiting and just like the subterranean termite will literally eat you out of house and home.
-Drywood termites can also often infest the contents of a home like the furnishings, furniture and don’t need any contact with the soil.
+Drywood termites can also often infest the contents of a home like the furnishings without needed contact with the soil.